-Daniel J. Gerkin is an international trade and national security partner in the Washington, D.C., office of Kirkland & Ellis LLP.
+Daniel J. Gerkin is a partner in the Government, Regulatory and Internal Investigations Practice Group in the Washington, D.C., office of Kirkland & Ellis LLP.
 Dan advises on issues involving the transnational flow of goods, software, technology and services, as well as investments in the United States and abroad.
 Specifically, Dan counsels a variety of U.S., international and multinational companies, hedge funds, private equity funds, venture funds, Special Purpose Acquisition Companies, financial institutions, and investment advisers in matters concerning U.S. export controls, economic embargoes and sanctions, investment security reviews, supply chain security, customs, and trade remedies and other trade-related investigations, often in connection with mergers and acquisitions and other business transactions.

 Dan represents clients regarding compliance with the Export Administration Regulations (EAR), including anti-boycott compliance, the International Traffic in Arms Regulations (ITAR), the Foreign Trade Regulations, the embargoes and sanctions programs and investment restrictions administered by the Office of Foreign Assets Control (OFAC) and the U.S. Department of State, and sanctions-related legislation.
 In particular, he assists clients with commodity classification requests, commodity jurisdiction requests, advisory opinion requests, encryption-related compliance, applications for licenses and other export authorizations, voluntary prior disclosures and responses to administrative subpoenas, internal audits and investigations, and has created comprehensive export compliance policies and procedures.